 Best Attractions in Larnaca

-History buffs have much to rejoice in the splendid cultural and traditional attractions of Larnaca, dating back to the 9th Century and beyond.
-In this article, we will walk you through some of the best attractions in Larnaca that will beguile you with their splendors.
+History buffs have much to rejoice in Larnaca’s splendid cultural and traditional attractions, dating back to the 9th century and beyond.
+This article will walk you through some of the best attractions in Larnaca that will charm you with their splendors.

-Located on Larnaca Main Square, Agiou Lazarou is the resting place of Lazarus, the Bishop of Kition.
+First on our list of best attractions in Larnaca is the Main Square.
+Tucked away in Larnaca Main Square, Agiou Lazarou is Lazarus’s resting place, the Bishop of Kition.
 A splendor of historic charm and cultural remains, it was the residence of Lazarus after he rose from the dead, and when he finally passed away, he buried in this building, which is now famous as the Church of St. Lazarus.

-A pinnacle of historic charm and architecture grandeur, this church was built in the 9th century on the orders of Emperor Leo VI, and it is the perfect attraction to feast on traditional gilt decorations, and Baroque woodcarvings.
-The Church is also home to some impressive paintings of St. George and the Dragon, and the Virgin and the Child.
+A pinnacle of historic charm and architecture grandeur, this church was built in the 9th century on the orders of Emperor Leo VI, and it is the perfect attraction to feast on traditional gilt decorations and Baroque woodcarvings.
+The church is also home to some impressive paintings.
+These paintings including one of St. George and the Dragon, and the Virgin and the Child.
 A walk across the courtyard will take you to the splendid Byzantine Museum, where you can feast your eyes on an impressive display of relics and religious artifacts.

-One of the best attractions in Larnaca is a breathtakingly picturesque mosque surrounded by palm trees and the Larnaca Salt Lake, you have to take a three kilometer-drive towards the west of Central Larnaca to reach the Hala Sultan Tekke.
-This idyllic mosque has great significance among Muslims pilgrims as the mosque is a tribute to the wet nurse of Prophet Mohammad, Umm Haram, who is said to have passed away while travelling across this site.
+A breathtakingly picturesque mosque surrounded by palm trees and the Larnaca Salt Lake, you have to take a three kilometer-drive towards the west of Central Larnaca to reach the Hala Sultan Tekke.
+This idyllic mosque has great significance amongst Muslim pilgrims as the mosque is a tribute to the wet nurse of Prophet Mohammad, Umm Haram, who is said to have passed away while traveling across this site.
 The mosque is home to a shrine, which was dedicated to her tomb back in AD 645, and later in 1816, the Ottomans constructed the tomb.

-This splendid Ottoman era fort is located on the seaside Leoforos Athinon Promenade, and it will take you on a splendid journey into medieval times.
-Built in 1625 by the Ottomans, the fort has a rich history and it was even turned into a prison during the colonial period of British rule.
-The Larnaca Fort will introduce you to a spellbinding Medieval Museum, which hosts a collection of medieval weaponry, historic artifacts and display, and a lovely collection of black and white photographs.
+This splendid Ottoman-era fort is located on the seaside Leoforos Athinon Promenade, and it will take you on a magnificent journey into medieval times.
+Built in 1625 by the Ottomans, the fort has a rich history, and was even turned into a prison during the colonial period of British rule.
+The Larnaca Fort will introduce you to a spellbinding Medieval Museum, which hosts a collection of medieval weaponry, historical artifacts and display, and a lovely group of black and white photographs.

-This picturesque monastery rests atop a ragged cliff-top, tucked on the western side of Larnaca, and this historic attraction is famous for its breathtaking panoramic views of the countryside.
+Finally on our list of best attractions in Larnaca is Stavrovouni Monastery.
+This picturesque monastery rests atop a ragged cliff-top, tucked on Larnaca’s western side, and this historical attraction is famous for its breathtaking panoramic views of the countryside.
 The construction of the Stavrovouni Monastery was ordered by Empress Helena, the mother of Emperor Constantine, and the monastery is reminiscent of the architecture of the Graeco-Roman.
-The temple on the summit is a tribute to honor Aphrodite.
-Read more about breathtaking monasteries here.
+The temple on the summit is a tribute to honor Aphrodite here.